clojurewerkz/titanium.docs/articles/getting_started.md

 ## What Titanium is not

 Titanium is not a database.
-It relies on other data store engines to take care of on-disk durability.
+Titan relies on other data store engines to take care of on-disk durability.
 Titanium's value is in providing an expressive Clojure API for graph operations.
 Titanium is not an ORM/ODM.
 It does not provide graph visualization features.
 Depending on the definition, Titanium may or may not be Web Scale.
 Currently, the developers of Titanium are focused on correctness and productivity and not benchmarks.

 ## Supported Clojure versions

 Titanium is built from the ground up for Clojure 1.4 and later.
 The most recent stable release is always recommended.

 ## Adding Titanium dependency to your project

 ### With Leiningen

-    [clojurewerkz/titanium "1.0.0-alpha4"]
+    [clojurewerkz/titanium "1.0.0-beta1"]

 ### With Maven